 Figure 20.
-Singapore's Cyber Wellness framework for integration in the Singapore basic education curriculum iKeepSafe Pillars of Digital Citizenship
+Singapore's Cyber Wellness framework for integration in the Singapore basic education curriculum

 For more information on the Government of Singapore's cyber wellness initiatives, visit their website.

 The Internet Keep Safe Coalition (iKeepSafe) is a nonprofit international alliance that tracks global trends about digital technology and their effect on children.
 Its membership includes more than one hundred policy makers, educators, law enforcers, technology experts, public health experts and other advocates.
 It is most interested in protecting the privacy of children.